 Countdown to departure: three days.
 Before you board your flight, you have to finish packing, call your credit card company, do laundry, check in online, clean out the fridge, water your plants ... so many details, so little time!

 If handling all those 11th-hour odds and ends has you biting your nails, snapping at your spouse or curling up in a stress-induced stupor, your pre-trip routine probably needs a little work.
 Read on for five strategies to help you avoid last-minute mania before your next journey.

-Before leaving home, consider jotting down a few lists: a clothing inventory for each day of your trip, a more general packing list (medications, umbrella, etc.) and a list of all the little tasks you have to take care of before your trip.
+Before leaving home, consider jotting down a few lists: a clothing inventory for each day of your trip, a more general packing list (medications, umbrella, etc.) and a list of all the little tasks you have to take care of before you go.
 Having everything laid out in writing will help you stay organized ... and give you the satisfaction of whittling down your mountain of tasks one by one.
 (Our handy interactive packing list can help with this step.)

 IndependentTraveler.com reader Carroll Lothrop offers a useful tip: "I have separate packing lists stored on my computer according to the type of trip we are taking: camping, conference, hotel stay, etc. Last week was my first trip to Europe.
 I started making lists of things to do (international driver's license, international cell phone...) weeks ahead, and ticked off several items each week.
 Starting so far ahead made this the least stressful trip preparation ever!"

 Which leads us neatly to ...

 Dumping drawers on the floor in search of your passport hours before your departure is, to put it mildly, poor planning.
 Head off those last-minute panic attacks by starting the packing process well before you leave.
 In the case of passports and other important documents, check a few months in advance to make sure they will be valid at least six months beyond the date of your trip (some countries require this).